hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-public-rest-api.md

 ![OAuth 2.0 flow](/img/greenlake-api-access-flow.png "authentication and authorization flow")

 The client's application can issue a REST API request using the access token as the bearer of the token.
 The client can obtain this access token from the authorization API end point, after the client successfully authenticate through an associated customer's application credential (client-id and client-secret).
 This application credential is created by the DSCC user who has the permission to access resources (such as controllers, volumes etc.) under the DSCC instances.
 This access token expiration time, by default, is set for 7200 seconds (2 hours).
 When the resource server sees this expired access token, it returns 0x401 response (not authorized).
-The client must then reauthenticate using the associated client-id and client-secret to obtain the next access-token to use for the next REST API request.
+The client must then authenticates using the associated client-id and client-secret to obtain the next access-token to use for the next REST API request.

 ### Authorization Policies